|The original Lifeline Radio

 button only functions if you have followed through on the radio

-registration and obtained a unique free MMSI number for your unit,
+registration and obtained a unique MMSI number for your unit, all

-all done from your PC over the internet.
+done from your PC over the internet for free - no cost.

 The Nautilus Lifeline is extremely

-simple to set up and use: You fully charge the unit prior to
+simple to set up and use: You fully charge the unit (using

 first use and check the charge status prior to diving.
 Using